Evanevoo/scanified/EMAIL_SETUP_GUIDE.md

 # 🚨 URGENT: Email Invitation Setup Guide

+## ⚠️ CRITICAL UPDATE: Gmail No Longer Supported

+**Google has disabled external email services from sending emails from Gmail addresses.** Gmail authentication will fail with the error: "Authentication unsuccessful".

 ## Problem
 Users are not receiving email invitations because the email service is not properly configured.